ksu-cs-textbooks/cis301/content/5-chapter/5_2-predSyntax.md

 ∀ x (isDog(x) ∧ hasFourLegs(x))
 ```

 This translates to: *All animals are dogs and have four legs*.
 This means that EVERY SINGLE ANIMAL in my domain is a dog and also has four legs.
 While it is possible that this is true depending on our domain, it is unlikely.
-What if our domain of animals included cats, chicken,, etc.?
+What if our domain of animals included cats, chickens, etc.?

 Perhaps instead we intended to say: *All dogs have four legs.* Another way to phrase this is, "For all animals, IF that animal is a dog, THEN it has four legs."
 We can see from the IF...THEN that we will need to use an implies statement.
 Here is the correct translation for *All dogs have four legs*: